 The picturesque town of Chania is the capital of Western Crete and features some amazing sights that are definitely worth a day trip.
 The old historical buildings with beautiful architecture, the atmospheric old Venetian port with its promenade, the fascinating maritime and archaeological museums, the splendid Venetian sea walls and lighthouse and many other sights make Chania truly breathtaking.

 Apart from these, Chania is also an excellent destination for shopping and dining opportunities.
-Further afield into the nearby peninsula, you can find several old monasteries, including the impressive Triada Tzagaroli Byzantine Monastery.
+Further afield into the nearby peninsula, you can find several old monasteries, including the impressive Agia Triada Tzagaroli Byzantine Monastery.

 Discover the sights of Kolymvari

-Just 8 km to the west of Maleme along the coast, you can visit the splendid village of Kolymvari, offering several fascinating attractions, apart from the beautiful beach located at the foot of the rocky Rodopou Peninsula.
+Just 8 km to the west of Maleme along the coast, you can visit the splendid village of Kolymbari, offering several fascinating attractions, apart from the beautiful beach located at the foot of the rocky Rodopou Peninsula.

 First, there are two amazing museums in the village that you should find extremely insightful, including the Fisheries Museum celebrating the tradition and heritage of fishing in the area, as well as the Museum of Cretan Wild Plants with thousands of interesting wild plants from the island.
 There are also impressive churches and monasteries in Kolymvari, including the Monastery of Odigitria Gonia (Lady of Angels), founded during the 17th century and featuring strong walls that resemble a Venetian fortress and other buildings, including a museum that holds old and valuable icons.